doubleedesign/generate-vue-cli/README.md

 ## Config File

 When you run GVC within your project the first time, it will ask you a series of questions to customize the cli for your project needs (this will create a "generate-vue-cli.json" config file).

-#### Example of the **generate-vue-cli.json** config file:
+Below is an example:

 ```json
 {